LiamSnow/categorized-github-recommender/preprocessor/README.md

 `step_4.py`: Uses ChatGPT to create a name for each cluster

+`step_5.py`: Count the total number of stars for each cluster (note that this is only done on the filtered dataset so only use it for relative popularity)

 ## Output
 The final output of the preprocessor is:
  - `output/meta.sqlite`: A SQLite database containing two tables `repositories` and `clusters` shown below